 Keep in mind that there are a few restrictions on revising listings, so it may not be possible to update all your listings with the new policy.
 In this case, only listings that can be updated with the new information will be changed, and listings that can’t be edited will remain unchanged.

-If you want to delete a policy that is currently being used in any active or scheduled listings, you'll need to reassign new policies to these listings first.
+If you want to delete a policy that is currently being used in any active or scheduled listings, you need to reassign new policies to these listings first.

 Frequently Asked Questions

-If you haven't opted in to Business Policies, we create payment, shipping and returns policies in the background each time an item is listed for sale.
+If you haven’t opted in to business policies, we create payment, shipping, and return policies in the background each time an item is listed for sale.
 These remain hidden until you opt in, when they become available for you to manage.
-You’ll see a policy for each set of payment, shipping and returns terms that you've used recently.
+You’ll see a policy for each set of payment, shipping, and return terms that you’ve recently used.

 Yes.
 Select Clean up policies on the Manage business policies page - opens in new window or tab.
 If you have any policies that aren’t being used in active listings, or haven’t been used recently, we’ll remove them.

 Yes, you can override the shipping cost for individual listings without creating a different shipping policy.
 When you create the listing, next to the dropdown box where you select the shipping policy, select Edit shipping cost for this listing only.